 on education labor law.
 In April, 2006, he delivered the seventeenth annual Harry H. Kahn Memorial Lecture at the University of Vermont on "Carl Schmitt and the Jurisprudence of Exclusion."
 He presented his paper, "What was Jewish about the 'Jewish Influence' on German Law as Viewed by Nazi Legal Theorists?" at the 11th Lessons and Legacies Conference, a widely recognized conference of Holocaust scholars, in Boca Raton, Fla., in November 2010.

-He has published scholarly articles and book chapters in two publications on the Holocaust, and has also published articles on technology and the law, book reviews, and articles on aviation.
+He has published other scholarly articles and book chapters in publications on the Holocaust, and has also published articles on technology and the law, on aviation, and book reviews.

 A sampling of articles published by Mr. Rachlin includes:

 "Anthony Haswell: Editor and Balladeer," The Walloomsack Review, Vol. 5, May 2011.